invertedv/testGo/docs/gomFile.md

 the ClickHouse table that has the economic data.
 - econFields: \<field\><br>
 the geo field that is the join field between the mortgage data and the economic data.
 Currently, only "zip3" is supported.
-The join will use a geo field *and* a date field.
+The join will use this geo field *and* a date field.
 <br><br>
 - outputTable: \<ClickHouse table\><br>